-- Student Teachers will conform to the policies, philosophies, hours, calendars, and routines of the placement school and the Cooperating Teacher (this includes holidays and professional development days). - Student Teachers will only follow the York College of Pennsylvania academic calendar for start date, end date, and any evening face-to-face or online coursework. - o Extra-curricular activities (including work, clubs, and sports) should be limited. - Student Teachers are not to be absent from Student Teaching, unless: - personal illness (doctor's note may be required) - death of an immediate family member - job interview or job fair - state certification exams (if there are no weekend exam options) - The Student Teacher should not contact parents or schedule parent conferences without the approval of the Cooperating Teacher.
+- Student Teachers will conform to the policies, philosophies, hours, calendars, and routines of the placement school and the Cooperating Teacher (this includes holidays and professional development days). - Student Teachers will only follow the York College of Pennsylvania academic calendar for start date, end date, and any evening face-to-face or online coursework. - o Extra-curricular activities (including work, clubs, and sports) should be limited. - Student Teachers are not to be absent from Student Teaching, unless: - personal illness (doctor's note may be required) - death of an immediate family member - job interview or job fair - state certification exams (if there are no weekend or evening exam options) - The Student Teacher should not contact parents or schedule parent conferences without the approval of the Cooperating Teacher.
 All meetings with parents should include the Cooperating Teacher.
-The Cooperating Teacher should approve all written correspondence. - Student Teacher Professional and Personal Dispositions must be followed during the experience.
-These behaviors include the following: - Competence in written and oral expression - Professional attitude - Personal enthusiasm - Ethical, moral character - Personal organization - Ability to meet deadlines - Good interpersonal skills - Ability to accept and profit from constructive criticism - Personal maturity - Use of prudent judgment - Class attendance - Demonstrated professional growth in planning, lesson execution, and reflection at a level expected for the identified stage of field experience - o Student Teachers should use caution with regards to social media. - The College discourages non-educational relationships with students and their families. - Inappropriate behavior, actions, or decisions by Student Teachers may result in an immediate removal from Student Teaching. - If, at any time during enrollment at York College, a student teacher becomes embroiled in any legal actions that would result in an offense that would be designated on a clearance check, the student must immediately notify the Chairperson of the Department of Education.
+The Cooperating Teacher should approve all written correspondence. - Pennsylvania Code of Professional Practice and Conduct for Educators must be adhered to throughout the semester. - Student Teacher Professional and Personal Dispositions must be followed during the experience.
+These behaviors include the following: - Competence in written and oral expression - Professional attitude - Personal enthusiasm - Ethical, moral character - Personal organization - Ability to meet deadlines - Good interpersonal skills - Ability to accept and profit from constructive criticism - Personal maturity - Use of prudent judgment - Class attendance - Demonstrated professional growth in planning, lesson execution, and reflection at a level expected for the identified stage of field experience - Student Teachers should use caution with regards to social media. - The College discourages non-educational relationships with students and their families. - Inappropriate behavior, actions, or decisions by Student Teachers may result in an immediate removal from Student Teaching. - If, at any time during enrollment at York College, a student teacher becomes embroiled in any legal actions that would result in an offense that would be designated on a clearance check, the student must immediately notify the Chairperson of the Department of Education.